 People often ignore or deny the sexuality of kids with intellectual, developmental, or physical disabilities.
 The fact is that all people are sexual beings, including people with disabilities.
-And, like all other kids, those with disabilities need to learn about the different aspects of sexuality listed above.
+And, like all other kids, those with disabilities need to learn about the different aspects of sexuality listed above even if it means presenting this information in a different way in order to make it accessible and effective.